The subwoofer is essential for a truly immersive experience in car audio systems.

 The disadvantage of this position is that it can be difficult to achieve a balanced sound throughout the car.

-Subwoofer Facing the Rear of the Car
+Subwoofer Facing the Trunk

 When you face the subwoofer towards the car’s rear, it will create a more dispersed sound throughout the vehicle.

-This position is ideal if you want a more balanced sound or if you’re looking for a subwoofer to fill up the entire car with sound, but the best cars for this placing are those with open space behind the seats, like large sedans or SUVs.
+This position is ideal if you want a more balanced sound or if you’re looking for a subwoofer to fill up the entire vehicle with sound, but the best cars for this placing are those with open space behind the seats, like large sedans or SUVs.

 The disadvantage of this position is that it won’t create as much of a bass-heavy sound as other positions and can create a lot of vibrations if placed too close to the rear door.

-Subwoofer Placed on the Side
+Subwoofers Placed on Side in the Vehicle

 Some subwoofers come with the option to be placed vertically on the side of the trunk.